ArtS/arts.github.com/_drafts/aspnetmvc-dropdowns-with-enums.md

 - make sure text in the drop down list is easy to read, such as _Construction, Architecture & Interior Design_, not _ConstructionArchitectureAndInteriorDesign_
 - have a default value in the drop down list that prompts user to select something, "Please select your industry"

-????Check out my previous article [simple dropdown url] for the nitty-gritty details on how to use a simple drop down list on a form - that gives a good overview of how different pieces fit together.???
+????Check out my previous article [Using simple Drop Down Lists in ASP.NET MVC][1] for the nitty-gritty details on how to use a simple drop down list on a form - that gives a good overview of how different pieces fit together.???